slick-user/OOP-Semester-Project/README.md

 # OSIM - Organizational Simulation and Internal Management System

-Was my (Azlan Ali Khan) and Sameer Hussain's Final Project for our OOP Course
+Was Azlan Ali Khan and Sameer Hussain's Final Project for our OOP Course

 ## Project Overview
 OSIM simulates an internal organizational environment where users with different roles (Junior, Manager, Director, Executive) interact through tasks, messages, and resources.
 All access is strictly governed by Role-Based Access Control (RBAC), clearance levels, and centralized